-The outpatient counseling centers of Astor are community based offices; and Residential/Day Treatment programs offer a clinical and education setting, all of which provide an array of services including: individual psychotherapy, child/play therapy, parent guidance, family therapy, group therapy, skills groups, family/dyadic therapy, and consultation to multi-disciplinary staff, agencies and organizations in the community.
+Outpatient Counseling Centers and Residential/Day Treatment Settings consultation to multi-disciplinary staff, agencies and organizations in the community.
 Astor has variety of outpatient counseling centers in both the Bronx and in the Dutchess County area.
 Each intern is placed at an outpatient clinic within their program site (Poughkeepsie Clinic or the Bronx Child Guidance Center or Highbridge Clinic) located in the more urban areas for two days a week.
 Each intern is placed at either the Residential Treatment facility (rural Dutchess County in Rhinebeck) or the Day Treatment program (an urban setting of the Bronx).
 The populations served by these services represent a wide range of cultures, presenting problems, diagnoses, family structures, and socio-economic levels.
 Each intern is assigned a pro-rated caseload.
 Depending upon the needs of each case, the intern may provide several modalities of treatment to the same case.
 For example, an intern may see the child in weekly child/play therapy, meet with the parents weekly for parent guidance, and offer family therapy once every two weeks.
 Every effort is made to give each intern exposure to PCIT cases.
-Intern activities include but are not limited to: child/adolescent individual psychotherapy, parent guidance, family therapy, group therapy, skills groups, DBT groups, psycho-education, development of treatment plans, intake assessments, termination summaries, case reviews, staff meetings, multidisciplinary treatment team meetings, consultation with colleagues, collaboration with multi-disciplinary staff members, service providers in the community, crisis intervention, and case management.
+Intern activities include but are not limited to: child/adolescent individual psychotherapy, parent quidance, family therapy, group therapy, skills groups, DBT groups, psycho-education, development of treatment plans, intake assessments, termination summaries, case reviews, staff meetings, multidisciplinary treatment team meetings, consultation with colleagues, collaboration with multi-disciplinary staff members, service providers in the community, crisis intervention, and case management.